Skip to content

 Charging

 CalDigit TS4: 98W host charging.
 This is enough to keep a 16-inch MacBook Pro or Dell XPS charged under load.
-You won't see the battery drain while working — which is the entire point of a dock.
+You won't see the battery drain while working. which is the entire point of a dock.

 Winner: Tie.
 Both deliver enough wattage for demanding laptops.

-Build quality and thermals
+Build and desk fit

 Fast storage and bandwidth

 CalDigit TS4: Three downstream TB4 ports mean you can connect NVMe enclosures at full Thunderbolt speed while still running displays and peripherals.
-If you work with large files — video, photography, development — this bandwidth headroom matters.
+If you work with large files. video, photography, development. this bandwidth headroom matters.

 Plugable UD-4VPD: USB4 at 40Gbps, but no downstream Thunderbolt ports.
 You get 10Gbps USB-A/C ports for storage, which is fine for most external SSDs but won't match a dedicated TB4 connection for NVMe enclosures.
 If fast external storage is critical to your workflow, this is where the Plugable shows its limits.